2024 Joliet shootings: Attempted escape and perpetrator

-Nance then drove south to Texas, where police believe he stopped at a mall and acquired Texas license plates which he put onto his vehicle to attempt to throw authorities off his trail.
+Nance then drove south to Texas, where police believe he stopped at a mall and acquired Texas license plates which he put onto his vehicle to throw authorities off his trail.
 At around 8:30 pm CST the following day, U.S. Marshals located Nance in Natalia.
-Nance was then confronted by police at a gas station just outside of Natalia, and he fatally shot himself with a handgun during a stand-off with police.
+He was then confronted by police at a gas station just outside Natalia, and fatally shot himself with a handgun while engaging in a stand-off against them.

-All of the victims, except the injured 42-year-old man and Bakare, were related to Nance, but police believe Bakare was connected to Nance in some way.
-Police also said that Nance had a criminal history but have yet to disclose what that entails.
+All of the victims, except the injured 42-year-old man and Bakare, were related to Nance, but police believed that Bakare was connected to Nance in some way.
+They also said that Nance had a criminal history but did not disclose what it entailed.

-In 2018, the shooter was charged with an armed robbery using a knife.
+In 2018, Nance was charged with an armed robbery using a knife.
 In January 2023, he was arrested for allegedly opening fire on another driver during a road rage incident.

 Aftermath

-Shortly after the shootings, Kyleigh Cleveland-Singleton, the girlfriend of Romeo Nance was arrested and charged with felony obstruction of justice.
+Shortly after the shootings, Kyleigh Cleveland-Singleton, Nance's girlfriend, was arrested and charged with felony obstruction of justice.
 Judge David Carlson ordered that she be placed on home confinement until further notice.
 On February 9, 2024, she pled not guilty to the charge.

 On May 31, 2024, 24-year-old Jon Hansen, of Shorewood, Illinois, was arrested on three counts of murder, attempted first-degree murder and aggravated battery with a firearm.
 He is accused of being with Nance during both of the shootings in the Joliet area and throwing the gun that was used in the DuPage River near his home.